csdms/bmi-example-cxx-grpc4bmi/README.md

 There are two options for building this project:

-1. from a base image, [source-base](./images/source-base/), where grpc, grpc4bmi, and the BMI C++ example are all built from source
+1. from a base image, [source-base](./images/source-base/), where grpc and its dependent libraries, grpc4bmi, and the BMI C++ example are all built from source
-1. from a base image, [conda-base](./images/conda-base/), where grpc is installed through conda-forge, the BMI C++ example is installed from a separate conda-based Docker image, and grpc4bmi is built from source
+1. from a base image, [conda-base](./images/conda-base/), where grpc and its dependent libraries are installed through conda-forge, the BMI C++ example is installed from a separate conda-based Docker image, and grpc4bmi is built from source

+In each case, the grpc4bmi server is exposed through port 55555.

 ### source-base